bwmarrin/discordgo/examples/modals/README.md

 This example demonstrates how to utilize DiscordGo to send and process text inputs in modals.
-If you have not read `slash_commands` and `components` examples yet it is recommended to do so before proceesing.
+If you have not read `slash_commands` and `components` examples yet it is recommended to do so before proceeding.
 As this example is built using interactions and Slash Commands.

 **Join [Discord Gophers](https://discord.gg/0f1SbxBZjYoCtNPP)